osiam/server/README.md

 For additional information visit OSIAM's homepage at [www.osiam.org](https://www.osiam.org).

+The actual version can be found at http://maven-repo.evolvis.org/releases/org/osiam/osiam-server-parent/.

 #project structure

 This project gets build with maven, the module structure is